-25 See, e.g., Friedenberg (2008), pp. 17-36, for a discussion of different physical models that do not necessarily require a conventional Von Neumann computer architecture.
+&lt;sup>25 See, e.g., Friedenberg (2008), pp. 17-36, for a discussion of different physical models that do not necessarily require a conventional Von Neumann computer architecture.

 Alive.
 In order to function as an agent within an organization, a human being (and the biological subsystems that constitute its body) must be alive.
-As a living organism, a human being possesses a metabolism that requires a continual supply of resources (e.g., oxygen, water, and food) from the external environment as well as the ability to emit waste products into the environment in order for the individual to survive.26
+As a living organism, a human being possesses a metabolism that requires a continual supply of resources (e.g., oxygen, water, and food) from the external environment as well as the ability to emit waste products into the environment in order for the individual to survive.

 Non-engineered.
-The basic physical form of a particular human being is determined largely by genotypic factors that are a result of randomized inheritance of genetic material from the individual's biological parents; the individual's particular physical characteristics are not intentionally selected or fabricated by a genetic engineer.27
+The basic physical form of a particular human being is determined largely by genotypic factors that are a result of randomized inheritance of genetic material from the individual's biological parents; the individual's particular physical characteristics are not intentionally selected or fabricated by a genetic engineer.

 Non-upgradeable.
 There are many congenital medical conditions that can be treated through conventional surgical procedures, medication, the use of traditional prosthetics, or other therapies.
-The application of such technologies could be understood as a form of 'augmentation' or 'enhancement' of one's body as it was naturally formed; however, such technologies are more commonly understood as 'restorative' approaches, insofar as they do not grant an individual physical elements or capacities that surpass those possessed by a typical human being.28 Historically, human beings have not been subject to the sort of radical physical 'upgradeability' that might involve, for example, the implantation of additional memory capacity into the brain, an alteration of the rate of electrochemical communication between neurons to increase the brain's 'processing speed,' the addition of new sensory capacities (e.g., infrared vision), or the addition of new or different limbs or actuators (e.g., wheels instead of legs).29 This differs from the case of contemporary computers, which often can easily be upgraded through the addition or replacement of physical components.
+The application of such technologies could be understood as a form of 'augmentation' or 'enhancement' of one's body as it was naturally formed; however, such technologies are more commonly understood as 'restorative' approaches, insofar as they do not grant an individual physical elements or capacities that surpass those possessed by a typical human being.28 Historically, human beings have not been subject to the sort of radical physical 'upgradeability' that might involve, for example, the implantation of additional memory capacity into the brain, an alteration of the rate of electrochemical communication between neurons to increase the brain's 'processing speed,' the addition of new sensory capacities (e.g., infrared vision), or the addition of new or different limbs or actuators (e.g., wheels instead of legs).
+This differs from the case of contemporary computers, which often can easily be upgraded through the addition or replacement of physical components.

 Confined to a limited lifespan.
-Although the lifespan of a particular human being can be shortened or extended to some degree as a result of environmental, behavioral, or other factors, the human organism is generally unis nonetheless relatively limited.
+Although the lifespan of a particular human being can be shortened or extended to some degree as a result of environmental, behavioral, or other factors, the human organism is generally un-

+&lt;sup>26 In considering a definition for artificial life, Friedenberg (2008), pp. 201-03, draws on the criteria for biological life presented in Curtis, Biology (1983): namely, a living being manifests organization, metabolism, growth, homeostasis, adaptation, response to stimuli, and reproduction.

+Although, for example, factors such as diet, exercise and training, environmental conditions.

-26 In considering a definition for artificial life, Friedenberg (2008), pp. 201-03, draws on the criteria for biological life presented in Curtis, Biology (1983): namely, a living being manifests organization, metabolism, growth, homeostasis, adaptation, response to stimuli, and reproduction.
-27 Although, for example, factors such as diet, exercise and training, environmental conditions, and medicines and medical procedures can extensively modify the form of a human body, the extent to which an existing biological human body can be restructured before ceasing to function derstood to possess a finite biological lifespan that cannot be extended indefinitely through natural biological means.30 A human being that has exceeded its maximum lifespan is no longer alive (i.e., it will have expired) and it cannot be repaired and revived by technological means to make it available once again for future organizational use.
+&lt;sup>27 Although, for example, factors such as diet, exercise and training, environmental conditions, and medicines and medical procedures can extensively modify the form of a human body, the extent to which an existing biological human body can be restructured before ceasing to function is nonetheless relatively limited.

-28 See Gasson (2012).
+See Gasson (2012).

-29 See Gladden, "Cybershells, Shapeshifting, and Neuroprosthetics: Video Games as Tools for Posthuman 'Body Schema (Re)Engineering'" (2015).
+&lt;sup>29 See Gladden, "Cybershells, Shapeshifting, and Neuroprosthetics: Video Games as Tools for Posthuman 'Body Schema (Re)Engineering'" (2015).